Information Session Resources

 - Information and instructions on setting up your NetID, using the MyUW portal, securing your computer and protecting your data with FREE anti-virus software

-- The DoIT Tech Store, where students can purchase hardware and software at reduced rates, and obtain buying advice — both online and in person
+- The DoIT Tech Store, where students can purchase hardware and software at education prices, and obtain tech advice — in-person, online and over the phone

-- The DoIT Help Desk, which provides online, phone, email and live chat assistance to UW-Madison students from 6:00 AM to 1:00 AM every day
+- The DoIT Help Desk, which provides online, phone, email and live chat assistance to UW-Madison students (Phones and Email 7:00am to 11:00pm every day; LiveChat 8:00am to 10:00pm)

 - Laptop and equipment checkout